bossmido/tag-surfer/README.md

 #### g:tsurf\_line\_format

-With this option you can set the format for the results displayed in the search results window.
-Note that the tag name is always displayed so only information about the tag such as the tag file, tag line or kind can be formatted.
-This option consists of a list of strings that may contain an attribute name surrounded by curly braces and some other characters.
-To format each line in the search results window this all strings in this list are joined together (preserving the order and each attribute surrounded by curly braces is replaced by the respective attribute value.
-If no value is found for the attribute the whole item is skipped.
-Below a list of all available attributes but note that not all tags will always have all the attributes available:

-The following list is made up of attributes that are always available:
+With this option you can set the format for the results fo your searches.
+This option consists of a list of strings, each one containing a field name surrounded by curly braces of the form `{<name>}` and that will be replaced with the respective *ctags* field `<name>` (have a look at the default value below).
+Each string item of the list can contain only field and the reason is that if an attribut in unavailable for a specific tag the whole item won't show up when formattin search results.

+The set of available fields varies depending on the language you are using so you have to consult the official *ctags* documentation or have a look at the raw *ctags* output for a specific language.
+However, the list below shows all attributes that are always available:

-* `name`: display the tag name
+* `name`: the tag name.
-* `file`: display the file where the tag is located
+* `file`: the file where the tag is located.
-* `excmd`: display the line where the tag is located (context).
-* `kind`: the kind of the tag (execute in your terminal `ctags --list-kinds` to list all kinds for every supported language)
+* `kind`: the kind of the tag (execute in your terminal `ctags --list-kinds` to list all kinds for every supported language).
+* `context`: the line where the tag is located.
+(Note that if you are using a custom *ctags* executable this field may be a number).

 Default: `['{file}', '| {kind}']`